reubenberghan/web-server/readme.md

 1. logger() which logs all HTTP requests to the server console
 2. requireAuthentication() which an HTTP GET request for the /about route gets passed through before request is processed by the server logging the message 'private route hit!' to the server console

-See the code in action at [https://berghan-web-server.herokuapp.com](https://berghan-web-server.herokuapp.com)
+See the code in action at:  [https://berghan-web-server.herokuapp.com](https://berghan-web-server.herokuapp.com)

 ### To do